svenkreiss/dvds-js/README.md

 ## Examples

 Below are test cases that currently pass.
+[A live demo and a commit graph is here](http://svenkreiss.github.io/dvds-js/).
 (Warning: there is currently no LCS algorithm and arrays of different length can get corrupted in the merge.)

 ```